 A gift in memory

 Many people prefer to make a donation 'in memoriam' or in lieu of flowers at a funeral - a positive way to say goodbye.
 Gifts such as these ensure that our nature reserves and the species that depend on them continue to thrive and provide a living memorial to the person that you love.
 You may even wish to donate to a specific project area that was important to your loved one.
-One option is to set up a Virgin Money Giving fund which friends and family can donate to.
+One option is to set up a Virgin Money In Memory fund to which friends and family can donate.

 Get in touch to find out more